briceonk/news-os/devices/spifi.md

 	char bitmask[64];
 #endif

+	// Check the DMAC3 interrupt status
 	switch (dmac3_intr(sc->sc_dma)) {
 	case 0:
 		DPRINTF("spurious DMA intr\n");
 		return 0;
 	case -1:
+		// If the DMAC3 reported a parity error, then send the TRPAD command
-		printf("DMAC parity error, data PAD\n");
+		// to the SPIFI3.
+I have no idea what that does (beyond the obvious of padding the data somehow). printf("DMAC parity error, data PAD\n");

 		DMAC3_SLOWACCESS(sc);